Title of statistical activity: Vital events. Migration

 Rural settlement – a small town or village.

-Urban settlements – cities, cities without municipal status and towns.
+Urban settlements – cities (as a settlement unit) and towns.

 3.5.
 Statistical unit Entity for which information is sought and for which statistics are ultimately compiled.